TritonDataCenter/rfd/rfd/0053/README.md

 the `sdcadm server setup` option, we should make sure that it and the `sdc-server` code can share implementation where possible and start the process of deprecating sdc-server in favor of `sdcadm server`.

+### Propagating Failure

+An important part of extending this interface is to make the error very clear when an invalid configuration gets passed through the stack to the CN.
+Today, many set up failures are hard to diagnose.
+Future work should ensure that when an invalid configuration is specified, it should be obvious to the administrator the reason that zpool creation, and thus CN initialization, failed.

+This likely could be extended to other parts of the CN setup process.

 ### Storage Profile Dry Runs